 Quarantine in Australia followed these international guidelines.
 The quarantine definition only applied to the plague, cholera, relapsing fever, smallpox, typhus fever, and yellow fever.

-Now you know what quarantine is, read on to discover how awful it would have been to have come to Australia from England on a diseased ship!
+Read on to discover how awful it would have been to have come to Australia all the way from England on a diseased ship!

 The History of Quarantine at Port Nepean Quarantine Station